Return to Campus — IU Employee Well-Being Resources

 Personal Well-Being During Times of Change

-- Self-Compassion (Live Webinar): Wednesday, July 7.
-Research shows that people who adopt self-compassion practices have less depression and anxiety and are more likely to experience positive mind states like happiness and life satisfaction.
+- Self-Compassion (On-Demand Webinar): Research shows that people who adopt self-compassion practices have less depression and anxiety and are more likely to experience positive mind states like happiness and life satisfaction.
 This session will explore what self-compassion means and offer some simple ways to offer it to yourself.

-- The New Normal: Life After COVID-19 (Live Webinar): Tuesday, July 27.
-We all know that life won’t be quite the same after the COVID-19 pandemic.
+- The New Normal: Life After COVID-19 (On-Demand Webinar): We all know that life won’t be quite the same after the COVID-19 pandemic.
 In this seminar, we will use lessons we’ve learned from past crises to prepare for the post-pandemic world.

-- Shifting Your Mindset: Maintaining Healthy Habits (Live Webinar): Thursday, August 5.
-Science tells us that if you think differently, you'll act differently.
+- Shifting Your Mindset: Maintaining Healthy Habits (On-Demand Webinar): Science tells us that if you think differently, you'll act differently.
 During this webinar we will walk you through how a helpful mindset is important to overall wellness and sustaining behavior changes.

 - The Importance of Empathy (On-Demand Webinar): Kelsey Crowe offers resilience building strategies and takes us through a vigorous “empathy workout” that will help you learn how to support the people you care about most.